Part of the Markey Research Network

-For more than 24 years, King's Daughters Medical Center has worked with some of the top names in the field of cancer research to advance knowledge and treatment for all patients here in the Tri-State and throughout the world.
+For nearly 30 years, King's Daughters Medical Center has worked with some of the top names in the field of cancer research to advance knowledge and treatment for all patients here in the Tri-State and throughout the world.

-Since that time, KDMC has enrolled nearly 500 cancer patients in 85 research studies investigating the effectiveness of new medications, medication combinations, prevention strategies and early detection efforts.
+We enrolled our first patient in a cancer research trial in June 1988 - a study to assess the effectiveness of a certain drug in the treatment of breast cancer.
+Since that time, KDMC has enrolled hundreds of cancer patients in research studies investigating the effectiveness of new medications, medication combinations, prevention strategies and early detection efforts.

 Research protocols are offered through the Kentucky Clinical Trials Network, Southwest Oncology Group, the National Surgical Adjuvant Breast and Bowel Project and the National Cancer Institute's Clinical Trials Support Unit.
 The box, at right, details current trials in which King's Daughters is participating.